GSA/Section508.gov/_pages/acr-library/2025-04-30-scorm-508-what-is-it.md

 layout: page
 sidenav: true
 type: training
-title: "ACR for Section 508: What Is It and Why Is It Important?"
+title: ACR for 508 what is it
-permalink: accessibility-conformance-reports/section-508-what-is-it/
+permalink: accessibility-conformance-reports/what-is-it/
-description: Access the Accessibility Compliance Report (ACR) for the online training course "Section 508: What Is It and Why Is It Important?" in a clean, easy-to-read format directly in your browser.
+description: Access the Accessibility Compliance Report (ACR) for the online training course "what is it in a clean, easy-to-read format directly in your browser.
 disclaimer:
 hide-date:
 audience: